bernicek/bernicek.github.io/README.md

 2. User login
 3. Ability to view  one’s recipes

-It should be done with HTML, CSS, JS
+It should be done usinh the following:
+HTML
+CSS
+JS